-Please note: in May 2016, following the KS1 SATs spelling paper accidentally being made available on the Department for Education website before the test, Schools Minister Nick Gibb has removed the requirement on schools to administer the Key Stage 1 grammar, punctuation and spelling test for this year only.
+Please note: in May 2016, following the KS1 SATs spelling paper accidentally being made available on the Department for Education website before the test, Schools Minister Nick Gibb removed the requirement on schools to administer the Key Stage 1 grammar, punctuation and spelling test for 2016 only.

 Key Stage 1 maths

-The new Key Stage 1 maths test will comprise two papers:
+The new Key Stage 1 maths test will be two papers:

 - Paper 1: arithmetic, worth 25 marks and taking around 15 minutes.

 - Paper 2: mathematical fluency, problem-solving and reasoning, worth 35 marks and taking 35 minutes, with a break if necessary.
 There will be a variety of question types: multiple choice, matching, true/false, constrained (e.g. completing a chart or table; drawing a shape) and less constrained (e.g. where children have to show or explain their method).

 Children will not be able to use any tools such as calculators or number lines.